Jose Siri Player Props: Rays vs. Orioles

-After hitting .179 with a double, a home run, four walks and three RBI in his past 10 games, Jose Siri and the Tampa Bay Rays take on the Baltimore Orioles (who will start Kyle Gibson) at 6:35 PM ET on Monday.
+Jose Siri -- batting .143 with a double, a home run, four walks and three RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Dean Kremer on the mound, on May 10 at 6:35 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Yankees.
+In his last game he had a hitless performance (0-for-4) against the Orioles.

 Jose Siri Game Info & Props vs. the Orioles